Man, 60, Gets Lengthy, Tangled Phone Charging Cable ‘Stuck In His Penis’ That He Inserted To ‘Scratch An Itch’

 — The Sun (@TheSun) April 6, 2018

-According to the previously-mentioned report on the Metro, the Chinese man had managed to shove more than 16 inches of the phone charging cable into his penis, urethra, and bladder, as he had walked into the hospital on March 30 with only 20 inches of the cable “still hanging” between his legs.
+According to the previously-mentioned report on Metro, the Chinese man had managed to shove more than 16 inches of the phone charging cable into his penis, urethra, and bladder, as he had walked into the hospital on March 30 with only 20 inches of the cable “still hanging” between his legs.
 The urologist was reportedly able to remove 11 inches of the phone cable by “burning through the knot,” while removing the remaining eight inches from his bladder using a cystoscope.

 The Metro shows a photo of the phone charging cable after it had successfully been pulled from the man’s penis and bladder in two lengthy sections, adding that the OAP “is not expected to suffer any long-term effects” from the stunt.
 The unidentified man had actually managed to insert several more inches of the phone cable into his penis than what is even recommended when inserting a male catheter, as noted by an article on Nursing Center.
 According to the urologist, “getting it in there” was “easy.”